99btyler/modded-minecraft-mcp918/README.md

 # Using this yourself
 1. Own Minecraft, run Minecraft 1.9.4 at least once
 2. Download mcp928 from http://www.modcoderpack.com/
+3. Download this repository
+4. Inside the mcp928 folder, find the src/minecraft folder and put the mmmcp folder from this repository in it
-3. Inside the mcp928 folder, find & run the decompile.sh or decompile.bat file
+5. Inside the mcp928 folder, find & run the decompile.sh or decompile.bat file
-4. Because mcp928 allows us to change Minecraft code, we will.
+6. Because mcp928 allows us to change Minecraft code, we will.
 Manually add this required code:
 ```java
 // CPacketPlayer.java